blaze/blaze/docs/source/data_descriptor.rst

 analogous to the Python buffer interface described in PEP 3118, but with some more flexibility.

-Over the course of this document we'll refer to the following simple csv file:
+Over the course of this document we'll refer to the following simple ``accounts.csv`` file:

 ::

-   # accounts.csv
    id, name, balance
    1, Alice, 100
    2, Bob, 200